SAP/homebrew-SapMachine/README.md

 LTS - Long Term Support.

-Support time windows for SapMachine releases can be found [here](https://github.com/SAP/SapMachine/wiki/Maintenance-and-Support).
+Maintenance and Support information for SapMachine releases can be found [here](https://github.com/SAP/SapMachine/wiki/Maintenance-and-Support).

 ## (Other) Available Versions